Rekeil Pyke: Huddersfield Town

 On 10 July 2018, he returned to Wrexham on a season-long loan for the 2018–19 season.
 He signed a new contract at Huddersfield to keep tied to the club until summer 2020.
-He scored five goals in 27 appearances during his loan spell at Wrexham, being absent from Graham Barrow's first-team only during a six-week spell at Christmas when he was in recovery from a hamstring injury.
+He scored five goals in 27 appearances during his loan spell at Wrexham, being absent from Graham Barrow's first-team only during six weeks at Christmas when he was in recovery from a hamstring injury.
 On 26 January, he was named in the National League team of the day for his man of the match performance in a 1–0 win over Maidenhead United.
-However he was recalled to Huddersfield four days later; Welsh newspaper The Leader reported that "Pyke's departure is a big blow in Wrexham's push for a top-seven finish".
+However, he was recalled to Huddersfield four days later; Welsh newspaper The Leader reported that "Pyke's departure is a big blow in Wrexham's push for a top-seven finish".

 On 30 January 2019, he moved up two divisions from Wrexham to join struggling League One side Rochdale on loan until the end of the 2018–19 season.
 He made three starts and three substitute appearances for the "Dale" by the end of the 2018–19 campaign.
 On 3 July, he rejoined Rochdale on loan for the whole of the 2019–20 season, with manager Brian Barry-Murphy feeling that his "unique... skills and qualities... [added] a different dimension to our attacking play".
 Having scored three goals in 20 appearances at Spotland, he was recalled by new Huddersfield manager Danny Cowley on 5 January.
 Cowley said that with Pyke's contract due to expire in the summer he wanted to assess the player at Huddersfield.
 He made his Huddersfield debut as a late substitute in a 3–2 defeat at Fulham on 1 February.
-However this was to prove his only appearance for the "Terriers" before he was released on 24 July 2020.
+However, this was to prove his only appearance for the "Terriers" before he was released on 24 July 2020.